 In addition to his military honors, Ambassador McGee was presented the Palmer Award for Diplomatic Excellence in 2011, the Diplomacy for Freedom Award in 2008, and numerous Presidential Pay and Superior Honor Awards.
 He is a member of the American Academy of Diplomacy and serves on the Board of Directors for the Global Alliance for Zimbabwe and the Committee for the Community of Democracies.
 He is a graduate of Indiana University and the Defense Language Institute, and speaks French and Vietnamese.

 She is familiar with Plymouth Harbor, where her father (and late mother) has resided for more than 15 years.
-Cade and her husband are both new members of Bird Key Yacht Club where they are serving on several committees and are active with the club’s cruising fleet.
+Cade and her husband are both members of the Bird Key Yacht Club, where she serves on the Board of Governors, and they are active with the club’s cruising fleet.
 Cade currently serves as the Chair of the Plymouth Harbor Foundation Board of Trustees.

 Myron also has a multi-faceted volunteer career.
 He served on numerous boards in Cleveland including John Carroll University, Key Bank, and University Hospitals.
 He is past Chair of the Board of Directors for Doctors Hospital of Sarasota and is currently serving on the boards of Manatee County Library and the Greater Sarasota Chamber of Commerce.

 Myron serves on the Plymouth Harbor Board of Trustees as the designated representative of the First Congregational United Church of Christ (UCC) of Sarasota, the church that founded Plymouth Harbor.
 Myron has been a member of the First Congregational UCC for seven years.
 He has served as a Deacon, Vice Moderator, Moderator, and Past Moderator of the Church Council.
 He is married to Brenda K. Robinson.
 They have two adult children and four grandchildren.